loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 == Compilation Targets
 When you are compiling your language you have to pick a target to compile it to.
-Unless you are directly targeting binary machine code, most of the time you want a more higher level compilation target.
+Unless you are directly targeting machine code, most of the time you want a higher level compilation target.

 There are a lot of different fitting choices for this task and some of the more commons ones are for example LLVM IR @lattner2004llvm, Cranelift @Cranelift and GNU's GIMPLE @Gimple.
-These languages are what is known as intermediate representations (IR), and are all targeted by different compilers.
+These languages are what is known as intermediate representations (IR), and they are all targeted by different compilers.
 They remove the need for the compilers to directly target CPU specific machine code or assembly.
 Most of the time these IRs are also cross platform, giving compilers portability if need be.
 As these languages are higher level compared to an